 Volta’s vision is to help accelerate the transition to zero greenhouse gas emissions by enabling farmers to reduce their cows’ methane emissions from enteric fermentation.
 By making cows release less methane, the agriculture sector can take a massive leap in going sustainable.

 Volta was founded in 2018 with the mission to make a positive impact on the global environment.
-Our team consists of entrepreneurs, biochemists, seaweed experts and engineers with backgrounds ranging from University of California, Berkeley, and Minerva University to Northvolt, BCG, and IBM.
+Our team consists of entrepreneurs, biochemists, seaweed experts and engineers with backgrounds ranging from University of California, Berkeley, and KTH Royal Institute of Technology to Northvolt, Nordnet and IBM.